Synthetixio/number-guessing-game/README.md

     mapping(uint256 => uint256) requestIdToRound; // A mapping of request IDs (for Chainlink VRF) to draw rounds
 ```

-Now let's add a constructor method to initialize the contract and an external method to register the market with the Synthetix core system:
+Now let's add a constructor method to initialize the contract and an external method to register the market with the Synthetix core system and :

 ```js
     constructor(